 But if you find yourself overwhelmed by Evernote’s many features, Google Keep is a much simpler alternative.
 7 Clever Evernote Features to Streamline Your Workflow 7 Clever Evernote Features to Streamline Your Workflow We'll show you the best productivity features you never knew were hidden in Evernote.
 Read More 1.

 7 Tips for Taking Better Notes in Google Keep for Android 7 Tips for Taking Better Notes in Google Keep for Android If you use Google Keep for Android, these tips will make your experience a much better one.
 Read More Chrome and Firefox have extensions for the popular note-keeping application that give you fast access.
 How to Use Google Keep to Organize Your Travel Plans.
 Advertisement You need hotel reservations, flights, and a list of activities.

 This allows Keep to become a part of users’ workflow for capturing ideas, jotting down quick reminders or to-dos, creating checklists, taking meeting notes and more.
 Along with its addition to G Suite, Google Keep is also now being integrated with Google Docs.
 That means you’ll be able to drag and drop notes from Keep into your work documents, Google explains.
 This feature is available via the web only, and requires you first have Docs loaded and open in your browser.
 Then, you’ll access the Keep notepad from the Tools menu, which places your Keep notes into a sidebar within the Docs user interface.
+From there, you’ll be able to grab the notes, including images and checklists, and pull them right into your document.

 Control Alt Achieve: Using Google Keep for Grading Comments in Docs.
 One of the great features of Google Docs is the ability to leave comments in the margin.
 This is a useful way to provide helpful feedback to students when grading their work.
 You can offer suggestions, point out areas that need correction, highlight great work, and even provide links to additional resources or videos.
 As great as that is, one of the challenges has been getting easy access to your list of comments.
 Over time, you may have collected quite a large list of often used comments.
 Rather than have to type them in each time, it would be much easier if you could simply pull up the list and copy and paste the comments you need.
 Certainly there are creative ways to accomplish this, such as having another Google Doc with all the comments listed, and then switching back and forth between that Doc and the one you are grading.